DataDog/chaos-controller/docs/design.md

 #### Step 1: clean disruptions

-The controller deletes every chaos pods (not deleted yet) owned by the related disruption.
-Such a delete will trigger the reconcile loop again for this instance in order to handle the chaos pods termination.
+The controller deletes every chaos pod (not deleted yet) owned by the related disruption.
+Such a delete will trigger the reconcile loop again for this instance in order to handle the chaos pods' termination.

 #### Step 2: handle chaos pods termination